xbmc/repo-scripts/script.tv.show.next.aired/README.txt

 204 - container / shows aired on friday
 205 - container / shows aired on saturday
 206 - container / shows aired on sunday
+8 - in case all the containers above are empty, we set focus to this id

 a list of available infolabels:
 ListItem.Label		(tv show name)
 ListItem.Thumb		(tv show thumb)
 ListItem.Property(*)	(see above)

+totals are available using the window properties listed above.

+Window(home).Property(NextAired.TodayDate)		(todays date)
+Window(home).Property(NextAired.%d.Date)		(date for the lists, eg NextAired.1.Date will show the date for monday)

 a list of available infolabels, related to the available add-on settings:
 Window(home).Property(TVGuide.ThumbType)		(thumb type selected by the user: 0=poster, 1=banner, 2=logo)